rsiyanwal/LLM_in_Fog_Computing/code/README.md

 70: -- -- -- -- -- -- -- --
 ```
 This command scans all possible I2C addresses.
 The output means that the sensor is detected at the address 0x40.
-USe the minimal code to test:
+Use the minimal code to test:
 ```python
 import board
 import busio